GMT GMT

 LATEST NEWS

-AAL is seeking nominations from members of the astronomy community and other suitably qualified individuals...
+AAL is seeking applications from members of the astronomy community, and other suitably qualified individuals,...

 AAL is supported by the National Collaborative Research Infrastructure Strategy (NCRIS), which is an Australian Government program to deliver world class research facilities so that Australian researchers can solve complex problems both here in Australia and around the globe.
 NCRIS is an efficient and strategic way to invest in national scale research infrastructure, driving collaboration to bring economic, environmental, health and social benefits for Australia.